 Cycling Route Description:

 This part of Finland reminded me a bit of the prairies in Canada with its farmland.
 More than once I came across a farmer’s field that had just been freshly fertilized with manure.
-This proved to be excellent motivation to increase my speed during those smelly sections!
-I also loved the cherry backdrops of bright yellow dandelions.
+This proved to be an excellent motivation to increase my speed during those smelly sections!
+I also loved the cheery backdrops of bright yellow dandelions.
 It was a good start to the Eurovelo 13.

 What to See Between Kitee and Värtsilä: